-General Information: State law requires that students be 15 years old by the first classroom session of the course, that students not miss more than 3 classes, and that students not enroll after the third class.
+General Information: State law requires that students be 15 years old by the first classroom session of the course.
+Students cannot miss more than 3 classes and cannot enroll after the third class.
 Teen driving courses must not be less than 5 weeks in length and all course requirements must be completed within 3 months.
 If a student misses a fourth classroom session or is not complete with all the course requirements in 3 months, the student will be dropped from the program and will need to reinstate into a future class should they wish to complete the course.
 The reinstatement fee is $175.
 Behind-the-wheel driving lessons are scheduled separately from the classroom sessions and typically extend beyond the last classroom session.
 No food, drink or gum is allowed in instruction cars or in the classroom.
 The participant and/or the parent or guardian of a minor participant, grants permission for the participant to have photos and/or videos taken of him/her, without recompense, to be used for publicity purpose.
 Understanding the Department of Licensing requirements is crucial for parents and students to successfully complete our program and to obtain a driver license.
 I confirm that I have clicked on the link in the previous sentence and have reviewed the entire page regarding intermediate licensing requirements, restrictions and penalties.

 Classroom Sessions: Students are accountable for their classroom conduct and attendance.
 Students will be dismissed from the course without a refund for misbehavior, excessive tardiness, more than 3 absences, or multiple failed tests (score of 80% or below).
 All absences must be made-up and all failed tests must be retaken.
 Students will receive a course workbook at the start of the course.
 Replacement workbooks may be purchased for $10.
 Parents are expected to attend a parent informational session, during which intermediate licensing and organ donation will be discussed.
 Parental involvement is required if a student fails a test.
 Defensive Driving School reserves the right to cancel any class due to low enrollment.

-Behind-the-Wheel Lessons: Students will receive a schedule of all behind-the-wheel lessons during the first week of the classroom sessions.
-Students are required to complete 6 behind-the-wheel driving lessons.
+Behind-the-Wheel Lessons: Students are required to complete 6 behind-the-wheel driving lessons.
 Driving lessons will extend beyond the end of the classroom portion of the course and typically take place every 1-2 weeks starting the second week of class.
-To reschedule or cancel behind-the-wheel lessons, students must contact the main office by phone (425-643-0116) or by email (firstname.lastname@example.org) at least 2 business days (48 hours) before the scheduled lesson.
+To reschedule or cancel behind-the-wheel lessons, please log in to Schedule Agent.
+If a driving lesson needs to be changed, students must log in and cancel the session at least 2 business days (48 hours) before the scheduled lesson.
 Weekends and holidays are not considered business days.
-If a student cancels a lesson less than 2 business days in advance, does not bring a valid learner's permit to a lesson, or fails to show up for a lesson, he/she will be charged as if he were present at the lesson.
-He/she will be required to purchase an additional lesson to make-up for the missed lesson.
+If a student cancels a lesson less than 2 business days in advance, does not bring a valid learner's permit to a lesson, or fails to show up for a lesson, they will be charged as if he were present at the lesson.
+They will be required to purchase an additional lesson to make-up for the missed lesson.
 Additional lessons are $60 per one hour lesson.
 Students are required to observe at least one other student's lesson.

 Refunds: All refunds are subject to a processing fee of $35 if requested 7 days before the first day of class.
 If you need to transfer classes, you must request it at least seven days before the first day of class.
 50% of tuition will be refunded if cancellation occurs within 7 days of the first day of class, but before the 2nd class session.
 There are no refunds after the 2nd class.

 General Information: To get a Washington State driver license, applicants are required to pass a knowledge test and a driving test.
 Defensive Driving School is authorized by the Department of Licensing to provide both the knowledge and driving tests.
-In order to test with our school, applicants must first visit a Department of Licensing office (or may pre-apply online at http://www.dol.wa.gov/driverslicense/preapply.html) to provide the necessary documents.
-Please visit http://www.dol.wa.gov/driverslicense/teens.html for more information.
-For both the knowledge and driving tests, applicants must provide a valid PIC number issued by the Department of Licensing, along with proper identification.
+In order to test with our school, applicants must first visit a Department of Licensing office or may pre-apply online.
+Anyone under the age of 18 years of age must have completed a Driver's Education Course within the state of Washington.
+For both the knowledge and driving tests, applicants need to provide a valid PIC number issued by the Department of Licensing, along with proper photo identification.
 Applicants must call to confirm eligibility and availability prior to registering for driver license tests.

 Scores for the knowledge and driving test will be reported to the Department of Licensing electronically within 24 hours.
 Passing the knowledge and driving test does not guarantee that an applicant will be issued a driver license.
 The Department of Licensing will determine if an applicant has met all licensing requirements.
 The Department of Licensing reserves the right to retest applicants who complete tests through Defensive Driving School.
 Retesting is done at random at no cost to the applicant.

 Knowledge Test: The knowledge test consists of 25 multiple-choice questions about traffic safety laws.
 Applicants must answer at least 20 questions correctly in order to pass the test.
 Applicants will be given a maximum of 25 minutes to complete the test.
 Applicants who arrive late for their scheduled tests will not be allowed to test.
-The knowledge test will be offered at specific times at select locations (please check our website for location testing times).
-For more information and to reserve your slot, please call our office at 425-643-0116.
+The knowledge test will be offered at specific times at select locations.

 The following requirements must be met if applicants elect to use their own vehicles for the driving test: